 Technology has transformed the way we share and consume information in our everyday lives.
 So it’s no surprise that we’ve developed new expectations for sharing and consuming content at work.
-As we head into 2018, we’re confident that conversations around employee communication and engagement will continue to be pressing topics at the executive table.
+As we head into the new year, we’re confident that conversations around employee communication and engagement will continue to be pressing topics at the executive table.
 The companies who are doing it well will continue to see the business benefits across the board.

 Getting it right.